EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 <pre>
 If you have a good understanding of the client and their business, you next want them to explain to you, what they are attempting to accomplish with this project.
-Let me clarify here, you do NOT want them to explain how they want to do a project, you want to first learn <b>what the client wants to accomplish with the project</b>.
+Let me clarify here, you do NOT want them to explain how they want to do a project, you want to first learn **what the client wants to accomplish with the project**.

 This is important, and should be <u>understood completely</u> ... because if you blow this phase you can easily miss one of the major points of e-commerce project management.
 I have found that about 7 of 10 clients have major misconceptions about how things actually work in our business.
-They usually have a very good idea of <b>what</b> they want to have happen in the end, but not so much <b>how</b> to make that happen.
+They usually have a very good idea of **what** they want to have happen in the end, but not so much **how** to make that happen.

-When I say <u>understand completely</u>, I am talking about the 3 of 10 that DO know what they are talking about and <b>need</b> to be taken literally.
+When I say <u>understand completely</u>, I am talking about the 3 of 10 that DO know what they are talking about and **need** to be taken literally.

 It will be up to you to determine what type of client you are dealing with.
 Use your past experiences with people to figure this out.
 It can be hard.
-You have to make sure you don't insult someones intelligence, and at the same time you need to know if they have it!
-I have found its best to let the client talk, try to ask "steering" questions, that can unearth what level of experience you are dealing with.
+You have to make sure you don't insult someone's intelligence, and at the same time you need to know if they have it!
+I have found it's best to let the client talk, try to ask "steering" questions, that can unearth what level of experience you are dealing with.
 These conversations will set the stage for the rest of the project.
 You will determine how much you will need to supply in the way of structure and advice